Hoagie Roll Recipe

 - Dissolve the yeast with a pinch of sugar and let it sit until the mixture foams.

-- Optional, but recommended: allow your dough to proof for 45 minutes – 1 hour.
+- Optional, but recommended: allow your dough to proof for 45 minutes – 1 hour or until doubled in size.

 - Shape your hoagie rolls into the desired shape.